Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 59. A subquery that uses a correlation name from the outer query is called a

 If the output of a subquery is depending on column values of the parent query table then the query is called Correlated Subquery.

+60. What is Case Function?

+The CASE function lets you evaluate conditions and return a value when the first condition is met (like an IF-THEN-ELSE statement).

+CASE Syntax

+CASE expression
+WHEN condition1 THEN result1
+WHEN condition2 THEN result2
+...
+WHEN conditionN THEN resultN
+ELSE result
+END